-The Department of Nursing Service Administration offers a program which aims to promote competence in students preparing to direct or assist in the direction of a hospital nursing service.
-Emphasis in placed on the relationship of nursing administration to the effective nursing care of patients; to the operational quality of nursing staff; to the objectives and activities of hospital administration, of medicine, of education, and of the community as pertinent; and the development of these relationships through knowledge and use of selected administrative theory and methodology.
+This program aims to promote competence in students preparing to direct or assist in the direction of a hospital nursing service.
+Emphasis is placed on the relationship of nursing administration to the effective nursing care of patients; to the operational quality of nursing staff; to the objectives and activities of hospital administration, of medicine, of education, and of the community as pertinent; and the development of these relationships through knowledge and use of selected administrative theory and methodology.

-In addition to the 12 hours in core courses required in all programs, the student completes 15 hours in the nursing administration major, including a 3-hour research study which may be chosen from L590 or R590; 9 to 12 hours in cognate courses to the major; and 12 hours in clinical electives and cognate courses approved by the clinical department.
-Usual duration of the program is three semesters and two summer sessions or four academic semesters.
+In addition to the 12 hours in core courses required in all programs, the student completes 15 hours in the nursing administration major, including a 3-hour research study; 9 to 12 hours in cognate courses to the major; 9 to 12 hours in clinical electives and cognate courses approved by the clinical department.
+Usual duration of the program is three semesters and two summer sessions.